esonghori/TinyGarble/README.md

 2. Synthesis the Verilog file using TinyGarble's [*circuit synthesis*](circuit_synthesis/README.md) to generate a netlist Verilog file (`.v`).
-3. Translate the netlist file (`.v`) to a simple circuit description file (`.scd`) using TinyGarble's `V2SCD_Main` and then provide both parties with the file.
-(We have done these steps for a number of functions, and you can find their scd files after compiling in `bin/scd/netlists/`.)
+3. Translate the netlist file (`.v`) to a simple circuit description file ([SCD](scd/README.md)) using TinyGarble's `V2SCD_Main` and then provide both parties with the file.
+(We have done steps 1-3 for a number of functions, and you can find their scd files after compiling in `bin/scd/netlists/`.)
 4. Execute `TinyGarble` using `--alice` flag on one party and `--bob` flag on the other plus other appropriate arguments.